-You will find some great camping at this park, one of the few remote lakes that offers car accessible camping on northern Vancouver Island.
-Within the park’s protective boundaries are old growth forests, waterways, meadows, small lakes and black tail deer, roosevelt elk and black bears.
+You will find some great camping at this park, one of the few remote lakes that offer car-accessible camping on northern Vancouver Island.
+Within the park’s protective boundaries are old-growth forests, waterways, meadows, small lakes and blacktail deer, Roosevelt elk, and black bears.
 Plus so many birds and awesome vistas that you are just in awe.

-Facilities at the park include a campground with 9 campsites, pit toilets, a day use recreation area and a boat launch.
-The park is open year round with camping fees collected May 15 to September 30.
+Facilities at the park include a campground with 9 campsites, pit toilets, a day-use recreation area, and a boat launch.
+The park is open year-round with camping fees collected from May 15 to September 30.
 Wilderness camping is allowed, but no facilities are provided.
 The most popular spots are schoen creek, nisnak creek and up the nisnak creek toward the Meadows.
 Access to nisnak meadows is via an unmarked and non-maintained hiking route.

 Stella lake has 3 very nice recreation sites, the Stella Bay Rec Site has room for up to 2 groups of campers, the Stella North Rec Site has is for one group only, but the Stella Beach Rec Site is quite big with room for 14 groups of campers and this one has an awesome beach that’s safe for the kids.

 I have pulled some nice rainbows from here and a friend pulled a very large dolly (3 kg) from here a number of years ago.
-There is such a beauty to this area, wonderful views to feast your eyes on.
+There is such beauty in this area, wonderful views to feast your eyes on.
 I have always enjoyed it here.

 Vernon Lake is located in the nimpkish valley on north Vancouver Island.
 There are 24 campsites located on this picturesque lake. there is a good boat launch on the lake and a wonderful sandy beach waiting for the swimmers.
 This is a great family camping spot.

 The fishing is awesome with big rainbows and dollies just waiting to get hold of your line.
 Some of these fish can reach the 3 kg range and fight like the devil.
-If your not into fishing, then maybe you would like to take in the wind surfing that can be had on this lake, its become quite popular here.
+If you’re not into fishing, then maybe you would like to take in the windsurfing that can be had on this lake, it’s become quite popular here.
 You can also just put in a canoe or kayak and head out to explore this wonderful lake at a nice relaxed pace.

 If you continue up the road for about 3 more clicks, you will come to kiyu creek, you can park your car on the side of the road and hike along the creek to the Nimpkish river where an island of big first growth trees has been left as an ecological reserve, the trees here are 300 t0 400 yrs old and are quite impressive to see.
-This is a must do hike as this is an incredible place to see, one time, as i got to the river, there was a heard elk crossing to the shore from the island, they were creating quite a splash as they moved through the water, it was beautiful.
+This is a must-do hike as this is an incredible place to see, one time, as I got to the river, there were a heard elk crossing to the shore from the island, they were creating quite a splash as they moved through the water, it was beautiful.